MacStache/TVT23KMO_HLaukka/README.md

 ### SchoolWork

-This repository is meant for the uploading of Oulu University of Applied Sciences weekly assignments and excersizes by Henri Laukka.
+This repository is meant for the uploading of Oulu University of Applied Sciences weekly assignments and exercises by Henri Laukka.

 Maintained and owned by: Henri Laukka (https://github.com/MacStache)

+## UPDATE 12.12.2023
-Started to learn rust and the excersizes done will be uploaded here in the near future.
+Started to learn rust and the exercises done will be uploaded here in the near future.